lbs1022/gen-711-final-/README.md

   <summary>69-BUSCO Results</summary>

   - The good majority of genes in the assembly were found to be complete and a single-copy
-  - This indicates a rather complete assembly
+  - This indicates a complete assembly

     <details>
       <summary>Busco Data</summary>